testersakage/mineclonia-jtest/GROUPS.md

 * `dirtifies_below_solid=1`: This node turns into dirt immediately when a solid or dirtifier node is placed on top
 * `dirtifier=1`: This node turns nodes the above group into dirt when placed above
 * `converts_to_moss=1`: Block may turn into moss when nearby a moss block that had bone meal used on it.
+* `converts_to_mud`: Block will be converted into mud when a dispenser dispense a water bottle on it.
 * `non_mycelium_plant=1`: A plant which can't grow on mycelium.
 Placing it on mycelium fails and if mycelium spreads below it, it uproots
 * `soil=1`: Saplings and other small plants can grow on it
 * `soil_sapling=2`: Soil for saplings.
 Intended to be natural soil.
 All saplings will grow on this